Perth 18 April 2019

 Again, on a positive note overburden stripping is taking place at the Company’s new mine at Kaapelinkulma and its expected that ore production will commence by the end of March 2019, despite the difficulties experienced because of protests by certain activists opposed to mining.
 The Vammala plant has continued to operate satisfactorily.

 In Sweden, the test mining permit at Fäboliden for 100,000 tonnes was finally obtained and removal of overburden undertaken in preparation for mining to commence after March 2019.
 The application for the Environmental Permit for the full mining permit was submitted during the year and is being processed.
 The Company currently expects treatment for the test mining ore to commence at the Svartliden plant in August 2019.

 Financially the significant cost of keeping the Svartliden plant operational in readiness to treat the Fäboliden ore together with the expensed listing costs adversely impacted the Company’s results generating a net loss of AU$9.5 million for the year.

 The Company will continue to pursue long term production from Fäboliden and continued production from Jokisivu and Kaapelinkulma in Finland as the key to the future, whilst continuing with further exploration and evaluation drilling at Orivesi.

-I wish to express my sincere thanks to our Directors and loyal staff for their support and efforts during this difficult period.
-I also thank our shareholders for their support.
+I again wish to express my sincere thanks to our Directors and loyal staff for their support and efforts during this difficult year.
+I also thank our shareholders for their ongoing support.

 Arthur G. Dew